 PGA Golf Management

-What?
-The PGM Living Learning Community is a partnership between the Office of Residence Life and the PGA Golf Management Program.
-The PGM LLC provides students with the opportunity to live with others in their program, while also providing students with the ability to connect with various faculty, staff, and golf professionals.
+*What?* The PGM LLC provides students with the opportunity to live in a tight-knit community with first-year and returners in their program, while also providing students with the ability to connect with various faculty, staff, alumni, and golf professionals.

 - Weekly golf competitions at the Arlington Golf and Country Club.